 Those who bite their nails, chew on pencils, or clench their teeth, according to a study by the Academy of General Dentistry, are at a much higher risk of developing bruxism— which is the unintentional grinding of the teeth.
 General facial pain, headaches, receding gums, tooth loss, and tooth sensitivity are all symptoms and side effects of bruxism.

-Your nail biting may sometimes not cause permanent damage, but there are definite downside to it.
+- Your nail biting may sometimes not cause permanent damage, but there are definite downsides to it.

 Paronychia is one of the most common forms of infection due to nail biting and it causes pain, redness, swelling, and pus-filled lumps from biting your cuticles— those narrow crescents of skin that rim the bottom of your nail.
 Paronychia can stick around for weeks at a time.